Hyperconvexity and Tight Span Theory for Diversities

 \section{Introduction}

 Hyperconvex metric spaces were defined by Aronszajn and Panitchpakdi in \cite{Aronszajn56} as part of a program to generalise the Hahn-Banach theorem to more general metric spaces (reviewed in \cite{Espinola01}, and below).
-Isbell \cite{isbell} and Dress \cite{Dress84} showed that every metric space could be embedded into a minimum hyperconvex space, called the {\em tight span} or {\em injective envelope}.
+Isbell \cite{isbell} and Dress \cite{Dress84} showed that, for every metric space, there exists an essentially unique ``minimal'' hyperconvex space into which that space could be embedded, called the {\em tight span} or {\em injective envelope}.
 Our aim is to show that the notion of hyperconvexity, the tight span, and much of the related theory can be extended beyond metrics to a class of multi-way metrics which we call diversities.